Online Advanced Certificate Course in

 Q&A on this topic.

-How to properly keep records of extracts that you make.
+How to properly keep records of the extracts that you make.

 -

-Vivienne talks you through the information that you need to record and shows you examples of how to do this.
+Vivienne guides you through the necessary information to record and provides examples of how to do so.

 -